message/iata/MT.md

 - passengers with a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - passengers with a COVID-19 vaccination certificate issued in the USA showing that they were fully vaccinated at least 14 days before arrival.
-The vaccination certificate must be verified through the VeriFLY app.
+The vaccination certificate must be verified through the VeriFLY app;
+- passengers with a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App.
 - Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 More details can be found at <a href="https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx">https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx</a>